semgrep/semgrep-docs/docs/cli-usage.md

   --metrics option below.

 Options:
+  -h, --help                      Show this message and exit.
+  --apply                         Print a list of job postings at r2c.
   -a, --autofix / --no-autofix    Apply autofix patches.
 WARNING: data loss can occur
                                   with this flag.
 Make sure your files are stored in a version control system.
 Note that this mode is